wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (2) If a constable suggests varying, under [section 39A(3)(b)(ii)][84], the date on which a person under the age of 17 years is to attend to give a bodily sample pursuant to a databank compulsion notice, the constable must take all reasonable steps to notify a parent or other person having the care of the person of the suggested variation.

-    Section 39D: inserted, on 15 April 2004, by [section 23][254] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 39D: inserted, on 15 April 2004, by [section 23][257] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

-    Section 39D(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][205] of the Policing Act 2008 (2008 No 72).
+    Section 39D(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][206] of the Policing Act 2008 (2008 No 72).

-    Section 39D(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][205] of the Policing Act 2008 (2008 No 72).
+    Section 39D(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][206] of the Policing Act 2008 (2008 No 72).

-##### 40 Databank compulsion notice of no effect if conviction for relevant offence quashed
+##### 40 Databank compulsion notice of no effect if conviction quashed

-*   (1) A databank compulsion notice ceases to have effect if, before a bodily sample is taken pursuant to the notice, the person's conviction for the relevant offence in relation to which the notice has been issued is quashed.
+*   (1) A databank compulsion notice ceases to have effect if, before a bodily sample is taken pursuant to the notice, the person's conviction for the offence in relation to which the notice has been issued is quashed.

     (2) If subsection (1) applies, a constable must,---